 Drop-in Mindfulness Awareness Meditation is back!
 Paul Belserene and/or Greg Sutton lead an hour of Mindfulness Awareness Meditation in our Sanctuary every Monday at 7 pm.
 Co-sponsored by St. Andrew’s United Church and the Vancouver Shambhala Centre.

 All are welcome!
 By donation.

 Poverty can happen to anyone.
-St. Andrew’s has been working with other United Churches to advocate for a federally-instituted guaranteed livable income (GLI) for over a year.
+St. Andrew’s has been working with other United Churches to advocate for a federally-instituted guaranteed livable income (GLI).
 We’ve taken part in nation-wide vigils, and with St. Andrew’s-Wesley we organized a town-hall discussion on GLI with the Pacific Mountain Regional Council.